Algoritmia-UNAM/TrainingCamp/README.md

 # TrainingCamp
-Here are the codes for the assignments.
+Here are the codes for the assignments of the training sessions organized by subject.